Register at our animal hospitals

 Our vet care is available to pets whose owners receive certain means-tested benefits and live within the catchment area of one of our animal hospitals or pet care clinics.

-From 4 May 2021, you will need to pay an annual registration fee of £10 per pet to access our vet care and some pet owners will be required to pay towards their pet’s treatment.
+You will need to pay an annual registration fee of £10 per pet to access our vet care and some pet owners will be required to pay towards their pet’s treatment.